-- Statins are contraindicated in documented hypersensitivity to the agent, unexplained elevations in serum transaminases, active liver disease, and patients who are pregnant or nursing. - The statins are generally well-tolerated, and the most common side effects are gastrointestinal disturbances, headache, insomnia, myalgia, and rash.
-Muscle aches and weakness are reported by 1 to 2% of patients taking statins.
-The symptoms are usually mild and generally do not lead to discontinuation, however, myopathy can sometimes take the form of rhabdomyolysis, with or without acute renal failure secondary to myoglobinuria.
-Rare fatalities have occurred.
-The risk of myopathy is increased by high levels of HMG-CoA reductase inhibitory activity in plasma.
-All statins can increase hepatic transaminase levels and creatinine kinase. - Increases in hemoglobin A1c (HbA1c) and fasting serum glucose have been reported with statins.
-New-onset diabetes is increased in patients treated with statins; however, it is dose-related, occurs primarily in patients on metformin and a sulfonylurea, appears to be less common with pravastatin and possibly pitavastatin, and occurs overall to a lesser extent than the associated decrease in atherosclerotic cardiovascular disease (ASCVD) (Jellinger et al, 2017). - Pravastatin is the only statin that does not undergo cytochrome (CYP) 450 metabolism, and is therefore associated with a lower risk for drug interactions.
-Atorvastatin (to a lesser extent), lovastatin, and simvastatin are primarily metabolized by the CYP3A4 isoenzyme, while fluvastatin, pitavastatin, and rosuvastatin are metabolized by the CYP2C9 isoenzyme, which may result in differences in their drug interaction profiles (Wiggins et al, 2016). - The 2016 scientific statement written by the American Heart Association (AHA) stated that the risk for interactions between statins and other cardiovascular drugs may be unavoidable for heart patients, but it can be reduced with proper clinical management.
+- In December 2018, the American Heart Association (AHA) published its first scientific statement specifically aimed at reviewing statin harms.
+Approximately 10% of patients stop taking a statin because of subjective complaints, most commonly muscle symptoms without raised creatinine kinase.
+Randomized clinical trials, however, have found that the difference in the incidence of muscle symptoms without significantly raised creatinine kinase in statin-treated compared with placebo-treated participants is < 1%, and it is even smaller (0.1%) for patients who discontinued treatment due to muscle symptoms.
+This suggests that muscle symptoms are usually not caused by pharmacological effects of the statin.
+Restarting statin therapy in these patients, especially those at high risk of cardiovascular events, should be prioritized, as the benefits of these agents outweigh their risks (Newman et al 2019). - Increases in hemoglobin A1c (HbA1c) and fasting serum glucose have been reported with statins.
+New-onset diabetes is increased in patients treated with statins; however, it is dose-related, occurs primarily in patients on metformin and a sulfonylurea, appears to be less common with pravastatin and possibly pitavastatin, and occurs overall to a lesser extent than the associated decrease in atherosclerotic cardiovascular disease (ASCVD) (Jellinger et al 2017). - Pravastatin is the only statin that does not undergo cytochrome (CYP) 450 metabolism and is therefore associated with a lower risk for drug interactions.
+Atorvastatin (to a lesser extent), lovastatin, and simvastatin are primarily metabolized by the CYP3A4 isoenzyme, while fluvastatin, pitavastatin, and rosuvastatin are metabolized by the CYP2C9 isoenzyme, which may result in differences in their drug interaction profiles (Wiggins et al 2016). - The 2016 scientific statement written by the AHA stated that the risk for interactions between statins and other cardiovascular drugs may be unavoidable for heart patients, but it can be reduced with proper clinical management.
 A review of all of the medications that statin-treated patients are taking should be done at each patient visit, so that potential drug interactions can be identified early.
-Some key recommendations include: - Concomitant use of lovastatin, pravastatin, or simvastatin with gemfibrozil should be avoided.
-When gemfibrozil is used with other statins, a lower statin dose should be utilized. - A non-CYP3A4-metabolized statin should be used in combination with verapamil and diltiazem (calcium channel blockers).
-The dose of lovastatin or simvastatin should be limited to 20 mg daily or less when given with the calcium channel blocker amlodipine. - The concomitant use of cyclosporine, everolimus, sirolimus, or tacrolimus should be avoided with lovastatin, simvastatin, and pitavastatin, as the combination could be potentially harmful. - Numerous other drug interactions are listed, many of which require dose adjustment of statin therapy or drug level monitoring (e.g. digoxin) (Wiggins et al, 2016).
+Some key recommendations include: - o Concomitant use of lovastatin, pravastatin, or simvastatin with gemfibrozil should be avoided.
+When gemfibrozil is used with other statins, a lower statin dose should be utilized. - o A non-CYP3A4-metabolized statin should be used in combination with verapamil and diltiazem (calcium channel blockers).
+The dose of lovastatin or simvastatin should be limited to 20 mg daily or less when given with the calcium channel blocker, amlodipine. - o The concomitant use of cyclosporine, everolimus, sirolimus, or tacrolimus should be avoided with lovastatin, simvastatin, and pitavastatin, as the combination could be potentially harmful. - o Numerous other drug interactions are listed, many of which require dose adjustment of statin therapy or drug level monitoring (eg, digoxin) (Wiggins et al 2016).